waydabber/BetterDisplay/README.md

 - Available instantly.
 - It is free ([donations humbly accepted](https://opencollective.com/betterdummy)). :)

+Some other possible uses:

-The app is also useful for anybody who is not satisfied with the offered default HiDPI resolutions offered by macOS - as in some cases this could be rather limiting (this affects many Wide or UltraWide displays).
-Possible other use case might be to use it on a headless Mac.
+- The app is also useful for anybody who is not satisfied with the offered default HiDPI resolutions offered by macOS - as in some cases this could be rather limiting - especially on Wide or UltraWide displays.
+- Scale Sidecar resolutions.
+- Possible use on a headless Mac for custom resolutions.
+- You can use it instead of or alongside other apps that create custom native resolutions.

 ## Usage